freelawproject/free.law/content/pages/recap.md

 ### The Archives and APIs

-Thanks to our users and our data consulting projects, the [RECAP Archive][archive] contains tens of millions of PACER documents, including [every free opinion in PACER][free].
+Thanks to our users and our [data consulting projects][data], the [RECAP Archive][archive] contains tens of millions of PACER documents, including [every free opinion in PACER][free].
 Everything in the archive is fully searchable, including millions of pages that were originally scanned PDFs.

 Everything that is in the RECAP Archive is also regularly uploaded to [the Internet Archive][ia-itself], where it has [a lasting home][ia].
 This amounts to thousands of liberated documents daily.